qgis/QGIS-Documentation/source/user_manual/sextante/3rdParty.rst

 give SEXTANTE the information it needs about the algorithm) are not included with SAGA, but with SEXTANTE instead.
-That is, they are part of SEXTANTE, so you have them in your installation even if you have not installed SEXTANTE.
+That is, they are part of SEXTANTE, so you have them in your installation even if you have not installed SAGA.
 Running the algorithm, however, needs SAGA binaries installed in your system.

 About SAGA grid system limitations